Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Kraken Advanced Stats

-- The Kraken are currently on a 10-game stretch of failing to go over the total.
+- The Kraken are currently on a 10-game stretch of failing to hit the over.

-- The Kraken and their opponents have combined to score an average of goals in their last 10 games, identical to the over/under posted in this matchup.
+- The Kraken have averaged a total of combined goals over their last 10 games, identical to this game's over/under.

-- During their past 10 games, Kraken's game goal totals average 9.4 goals, 0.6 goals lower per game than their season-long game scoring average.
+- In their past 10 games, Kraken's game goal totals average 9.4 goals, 0.6 goals lower per game than their season-long game scoring average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.